Khabib Nurmagomedov has a warning for UFC lightweight champion Conor McGregor: Take the money and run.

 The Russian, though, has no direct history with McGregor and is at least pretending to be indifferent on the subject of his return.

 "I don't think he's going to come back and fight [a] real fight.
-I think he wants easy fights like when he fights [Floyd] Mayweather," he said.
+I think he wants easy fights like when he fights [Floyd] Mayweather [Jr.]," he said of their boxing fight last August.
 "He don't need to come back preparing for five rounds, versus [a] tough wrestling guy who is going to take you down and smash your face. ...
 Why does he have to come back for somebody to smash his face?
 Stay away from this."

 Though McGregor's immediate future is uncertain, all signs are still pointing to a UFC return for the Irishman.
 As for Nurmagomedov, there's no question as to what's next for him.